UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 - A suported Zigbee adapter (zzh!).
 - One or more suported Zigbee device/s.
 - A Raspberry Pi 4 or **RPi4**.
-- The `shapes-monitoring-service` package, which will configure ZigBee2MQTT, Mosquitto, InfluxDB, Telegraf and Grafana, available in [ARCO package repository](https://uclm-arco.github.io/debian/).
+- The `shapes-monitoring-service` debian package, which will configure ZigBee2MQTT, Mosquitto, InfluxDB, Telegraf and Grafana, available in [ARCO package repository](https://uclm-arco.github.io/debian/).
 - Grafana APT repository, the latest OSS release, available in [download link](https://grafana.com/docs/grafana/latest/installation/debian/).

 ## Configuring zzh!

 ### Drivers for CH341
 First step in getting the zzh! set up is to ensure that the host computer has the right drivers for the CH341 installed.
-Plug your device and ensure that zzh is recognised with the command `dmesg`.
-If recognized, you will see something like:
+Plug your device and ensure that zzh is detected with the command `dmesg`.
+If detected, you will see something like:

 {{<shell>}}
 [ 2514.373835] usbcore: registered new interface driver ch341